S-o-b-u/S-o-b-u/README.md

 - 👋 Hi, I’m @S-o-b-u
 - 🕊️ I'm currently learning new stuffs!
 - 👀 I’m interested in coding!
-- 🌱 currently work on c!
+- 🌱 currently working on c!
 - 💞️ I’m looking to collaborate on my ig handle!
 - 📫 How to reach me - souvikrahutofficial@gmail.com
 <!---